-In a 15-year major league career filled with great stories and accomplishments of various stripes, Earl Torgeson was well known for getting in brawls.
+In a 15-year major-league career filled with great stories and accomplishments of various stripes, Earl Torgeson was well known for getting in brawls.
 Even before he reached the major leagues, in the winter before his rookie season, he had faced assault charges for decking two men on a Seattle street who had used vulgar language in front of his wife.
-The judge threw out the case, telling the assembled, “I would have done the same thing.”
+The judge threw out the case, telling the assembled, “I would have done the same thing.”1

 Then there was the time in 1950 he was hit in the ribs with a pitch thrown by the Pirates’ Cliff Chambers.
 The very next day Chambers threw one at Torgy’s head; believing this action had crossed the line, Earl angrily conversed with the pitcher.
 The conversation did not go well.
 After removing his glasses, Torgeson charged the mound and started a multi-player melee.
 Torgeson played the rest of the season with a broken rib, the result of Chambers’ first errant fastball.
 Fortunately, the second one had missed his head.

 He was a tall (6-foot-3), bespectacled left-handed first baseman who smoked several cigars a day.
 Observers of the time kept waiting for him to break out with the home run totals, to reach his “potential.”
-In the meantime, he was stealing bases, working the pitcher, fielding his position ably, and otherwise contributing to the cause.
+In the meantime, he was stealing bases, working the pitcher, fielding his position, and otherwise contributing to the cause.
 Off the field, he was bright and funny, traits which made him successful in several ventures throughout his life.
 “He just refuses to be dull,” is how teammate Gene Mauch once put it.
-“He won’t let himself get in a rut -- in his conversation, his actions, or anything else.”
+“He won’t let himself get in a rut – in his conversation, his actions, or anything else.”6

 Clifford Earl Torgeson was born in the lumber mill town of Snohomish, Washington, on New Years Day of 1924, the second son of Melvin Carl Torgeson and the former Helen Kornelia Gray.
 Melvin was a carpenter of Norwegian heritage, while Helen was English and Native American.
 The couple divorced when Earl was very young, but they both remained in Snohomish and stayed involved in Earl’s life.
 Helen was a fun-loving woman who married Harold King, with whom she ran an appliance store in town for many years.
 Melvin Torgeson remarried as well, to Clara Morris, and built many of the beautiful homes in the Snohomish area.
 Earl lived off and on with each parent in the small town.

-Torgeson first played baseball on the aptly-named Averill Field near his home.
-“I’d leave the house after breakfast and come home just before supper,” he later recalled.
-“All the time, I played ball.
-I must have been 11 years old when I first played as a semipro.”
+Torgeson first played baseball on the aptly-named Averill Field near his home, and he played it as often as he could.
 Despite needing glasses as a youngster, he also starred in basketball on a team of much older boys.
-But his prowess on the diamond, along with the public success of Averill, led townsfolk to petition the school board to prohibit Torgeson from playing football for fear of injury.
+But his prowess on the diamond, along with the public success of Averill, led townsfolk to petition to school board to prohibit Torgeson from playing football for fear of injury.
 After playing just two varsity games, he was removed from the gridiron team.

 In a 1941 late-season recall to the Rainiers, he got to play with the 39-year-old Averill (just retired from the big leagues), and was an impressive 4-for-10 in four games to help the Rainiers win a tough pennant race and capture the Pacific Coast League title.
 The next year Torgy was farmed out to Spokane (also of the WIL), but a week into the season the Rainiers sold incumbent first baseman Les Scarsella to Oakland and promoted Earl, who had hit .429 in 28 at-bats for Spokane.
 Now playing in the best league west of St. Louis, he hit .312 with 32 stolen bases in 147 games for Seattle.